 Diving Pay (Dive Pay) - Officers, $240.00(Max).
 Enlisted, $340.00(Max)

 Enlisted Supervisor Retention Pay Program (ESRP) To encourage service in the nuclear enlisted community's most challenging billets and to provide incentives that promote career longevity, ESRP uses the critical skills retention bonus (CSRB) legislative authority to provide a retention incentive for members assigned to Nuclear Navy Enlisted Classification (NEC) codes.
 Individual ESRP reenlistment contracts are limited to $100k.
-See NAVADMIN 308/11 for details.
-Latest ESRP policy update (multiples) per NAVADMIN 370/12.
+Latest ESRP policy update (multiples) per NAVADMIN 091/20.

 Allowances make up a good bulk of one's military pay.
 There are a wide range of allowances, most of which are non-taxable.
 Various allowances exist and they have a wide range of requirements (i.e. pay grade held, location, marital status, etc.)

 Basic Allowance for Housing (BAH) - BAH is paid to uniformed service members to provide housing compensation based on pay grade, zip code, and dependency status.
+BAH is not taxed.
 Housing allowance is payable when government quarters are not provided or when temporarily residing in barracks. (view current continental United States BAH rate calculator [here] and current Overseas Housing Allowance (OHA) rate calculator [here])

 Basic Allowance for Subsistence (BAS) - BAS is a rate based on the service member only and is not intended to cover spouses and/or family members' food/subsistence costs.
 Changes in food prices as measured by the U.S. Department of Agriculture dictate any changes to BAS.
-Effective January 1, 2013, all enlisted military members in a proper status draw a full BAS monthly rate of $352.27 and $242.60 for Officers.
+BAS is not taxed.
+Effective January 1, 2021, all enlisted military members in a proper status draw a full BAS monthly rate of $386.50 and $266.18 for Officers.
 Service members who draw BAS are required to pay for their own meals, even if provided by the government.

 Cost of Living Allowance (COLA) - COLA is a cash allowance intended to compensate for high cost of living areas.
 COLA is not assigned to areas where the cost of living is less than of meets the average of that in the United Sates.
+COLA is not taxed.
 A service member must be permanently assigned to the area to receive COLA.